ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/roles/docker/README.md

 clearlinux.docker
 =========

-This role installs docker 1.12 on Ubuntu and ClearLinux
+This role installs docker 1.12 on Ubuntu, Fedora and ClearLinux

 Requirements
 ------------